andreamonaco/zombieland/README.md

 __On which platforms does Zombieland run?__

-Zombieland is written in portable C and uses SDL2, SDL2_image, SDL2_ttf and SDL2_mixer for multimedia, so that part is fairly portable.
-Networking code uses the Posix API, so consult the docs of your platform about that.
+Zombieland is written in portable C and uses SDL2, SDL2_image, SDL2_ttf and SDL2_mixer for multimedia, so that part is fairly portable; networking code uses the Posix API.
+Of course it will work on GNU/Linux and the BSDs, also on Mac Os X; on Windows you will probably need some compatibility layer, let me know if you succeed!
+For other platforms, consult your docs.

 The configure and build toolchain is autotools, but building is easy enough that you can do it yourself.